quantumslver/Learning-sprint/README.md

 > But still finished the task, made a working plot, committed it, and pushed it live.
 > Not fast, not clean — but DONE.

+## 🔮 Coming Up

+- [ ] Day 2: NumPy vector ops + converting sim to full array math
+- [ ] Day 3: Matplotlib styling + RK4 simulation
+- [ ] More physics-based Python projects

+---

+## ⚔️ Motivation

+> I'm not a CS guy.
+I'm a physics student with no background.
+> But I will build real tools for research — and I’ll leave all excuses behind.

 ## 📅 17-06-2025 — Day 2 (Lite Sprint)